Aliases for ATP5B Gene

 GeneCards Summary for ATP5B Gene

 ATP5B (ATP Synthase, H+ Transporting, Mitochondrial F1 Complex, Beta Polypeptide) is a Protein Coding gene.
-Among its related pathways are Metabolism and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include transporter activity and transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP5B Gene